Malaxor/Color-Guess/README.md

-A simple application built with HTML, CSS and JS.
+A color guessing games, with two difficulty settings,  built with HTML, CSS and JS.

 Play: https://malaxor.github.io/color-guess-app/